icon

 Diagnosing amenorrhea involves several steps:

-• Imaging Tests: Ultrasound, MRI, or CT scans may be used to check for abnormalities in reproductive organs or the pituitary gland.
+• Imaging tests like ultrasound or MRI may be used to examine reproductive organs or check for pituitary tumours.

 Treatment for Amenorrhea